-An example of a medical document management system is Document Library.
+An example of a medical document management system is Digital Library.
 This system allows for sharing of documents, as well as linking items to each other and assigning people to certain documents.
 Review dates can be installed, which can be helpful to keep track of for example Standard Operating Procedures, which might require revision after a certain amount of time.

 Medical Database Software